-- 1. The Commission is required to raise or lower the valuation of a class or subclass of real property as necessary to achieve equalization.
+- of that parcel.
+The assessment/sales ratio is expressed in terms of a percentage.
+442 Neb.
+Admin.
+Code, ch.
+9, §002.02 (06/09). - 3.
+The Commission is required to raise or lower the valuation of a class or subclass of real property as necessary to achieve equalization.
 Neb.
-Rev. Stat. §77-5027 (Reissue 2009). - 2.
+Rev. Stat. §77-5027 (Reissue 2009). - 4.
 To achieve equalization the Commission is required to increase or decrease the value of a class or subclass of real property in any county or taxing authority or of real property valued by the state so that all classes or subclasses of real property in all counties fall within an acceptable range.
 Neb Rev. Stat. §77-5023(1) (Reissue 2009). - An acceptable range is the percentage of variation from a standard for valuation as measured by an established indicator of central tendency of assessment.
 Neb.
-Rev. Stat. §77-5023(2) (Reissue 2009).

-- 4. The median has been adopted by Commission as the preferred established indicator of central tendency.
+Rev. Stat. §77-5023(2) (Reissue 2009). - 6.
+The median has been adopted by the Commission as the preferred established indicator of central tendency.
 442, Neb.
 Admin.
 Code, ch.
-9, §004 (6/09). - 5.
-The acceptable ratio range for the median of the "Assessment-Sales Ratio" is from 69% to 75% of actual or fair market value for the class and subclasses of agricultural land and horticultural land not receiving special valuation pursuant to Neb.
-Rev. Stat. §77-1344; 69% to 75% of special valuation and 69% to 75% of recapture valuation for the class and subclasses of agricultural land and horticultural land receiving special valuation pursuant to Neb.
+9, §004 (6/09). - 7.
+The acceptable ratio range for the median of the assessment/sales ratio is from 69% to 75% of actual or fair market value for the class and subclasses of agricultural land and horticultural land not receiving special valuation pursuant to Neb.
+Rev. Stat. §77-1344; 69% to 75% of special valuation for the class and subclasses of agricultural land and horticultural land receiving special valuation pursuant to Neb.
 Rev. Stat. §77-1344; and 92% to 100% of actual or fair market value for all other classes and subclasses of real property.
 Neb.
-Rev. Stat. §77-5023(2) (Reissue 2009).
-Whether or not the level of value determined by the Commission falls within the acceptable range may be determined to a reasonable degree of certainty relying upon generally accepted mass appraisal techniques.
+Rev. Stat. §77-5023(2) (Reissue 2009). - 8.
+Whether or not the level of value determined by the Commission falls within the acceptable range may be determined to a reasonable degree of certainty relying upon

+- generally accepted mass appraisal techniques.
 Neb.
-Rev. Stat. § 77-5023(5) (Reissue 2009). - 6.
+Rev. Stat. § 77-5023(5) (Reissue 2009). - 9.
 The appropriate COD range for the residential class and subclasses of real property is between 0 and 15 and the appropriate COD range for all other classes and subclasses of real property is between 0 and 20.
 442 Neb.
 Admin.
 Code, ch.
-9, §005.02 (6/09). - 7.
+9, §005.02 (6/09). - 10.
 The appropriate PRD range for all classes and subclasses of real property is between .98 and 1.03.
 442 Neb.
 Admin.
 Code, ch.
-9, §005.03 (6/09). - 8.
+9, §005.03 (6/09). - 11.
 The Property Tax Administrator annually shall make and issue comprehensive assessment ratio studies of the average level of assessment, the degree of assessment uniformity, and the overall compliance with assessment requirements for each major class of real property subject to the property tax in each county.
 The comprehensive assessment ratio studies shall be developed in compliance with professionally accepted mass appraisal techniques and shall employ such statistical analysis as deemed appropriate by the Property Tax Administrator, including measures of central tendency and dispersion.
 The comprehensive assessment ratio studies shall be based upon the sales file as developed in subsection (2) of this section and shall be used by the Property Tax Administrator for the analysis of the level of value and quality of assessment for purposes of section 77-5027 and by the Property Tax Administrator in establishing the adjusted valuations required by section 79-1016.
 Such studies may also be used by assessing officials in establishing assessed valuations.
 Neb.
 Rev. Stat. §77-1327(3) (Reissue 2009).